 - most within skull

-On CT intracranial epidermoid cysts appear as lobulated lesions that fill and expand CSF spaces and exert gradual mass effect, insinuating between structures and encasing adjacent nerves and vessels.
+Intracranial epidermoid cysts appear as lobulated lesions that fill and expand CSF spaces and exert a gradual mass effect, insinuating between structures and encasing adjacent nerves and vessels.
 A common feature of posterior fossa cysts is displacement of the basilar artery away from the pons.

 The combination of cellular debris along with a high cholesterol content lower the density of epidermoids to approximately 0 HU, and can thus be identical in density to CSF, and look the same as an arachnoid cyst.